What is a Handcar?

 How hard is it?

-Our rail bicycle is very easy to propel because the machine is aided by an electric assist propulsion system that gives you a helping hand to climb the hills found on the rail line.
+Our rail bicycle and electric assisted had pump cars are easy to propel because they are aided by an electric assist propulsion system that gives you a helping hand to climb the hills found on the rail line.
+If you cannot use your arms and legs to propel the hand pump car then for your safety you cannot participate.
+People with physical mobility restrictions can ride the railbike as long as the other person on the car can turn the pedals.

 How long is the trip?